USA

 Note-Taking as Art

-Ismail taught Samantha about 2 months ago
+Ismail taught Samantha 4 months ago

 Ismail tutored Samantha on various thermal physics topics, including thermal radiation, conduction, linear expansion, calorimetry, and kinetic energy of gases.
 Samantha practiced applying relevant equations to solve problems, particularly focusing on textbook questions.
 Ismail offered to provide further assistance and answer questions via Wingy as Samantha prepares for her exam.